Why is it so Hard to Find the Right Talent?

 2) Lack of experience

 One study found that the lack of experience amongst applicants is making their job to find the right talent challenging.
-As there is a shift in workforce from less boomers to more Millennials and Generation Z employees, it shouldn't come as a surprise that the pool of highly skilled workers is smaller.
+As there is a shift in workforce from less Baby Boomers and Generation Xs to more Millennials and Generation Z employees, it shouldn't come as a surprise that the pool of highly skilled workers is smaller.
 One way to compensate for lack of experience is developing mentoring and education programs.
 Development of soft skills can be addressed by the in-house programs.
-Check out our article on other ways you can develop your employees into your company's future leaders.

 It would also be worth checking the requirements you have listed for the job.
 Most companies have a “perfect” candidate in mind when they write their job announcements, which results in a laundry list of requirements.
 Too many requirements can deter talented potential employees from considering the vacant position.
 Craft your vacancy announcements carefully.
 Only list items as requirements if they are essential from day one or cannot be learned along the way.